![]() |

 Distribution ~ Seed - the distribution of seeds sent in by members of a gardening society to other members.
 See Making the Most of Seed Distributions

-Dock ~ a weed (or wildflower or herb).
+Dock ~ Rumex.
+A weed (or wildflower or herb).
 For a description and photo of the seedling, see the Weed Identification Chart

 Dormancy ~ (1) of seeds, a period after ripening before they are ready to germinate.
 Persuading them that the conditions are right for germination is called 'breaking dormancy'.
 (2) of plants, a period of inactivity, for example, the dying down of bulbs after flowering until the next period of growth, or shedding of leaves of deciduous trees during winter in cold climates.